parro-it/libui-node/docs/form.md

 ### padded: Boolean

-If true, the container insert some space between widgets.
+If true, the container insert some space between children.
 Defaults to false.